 While diet is an important part of managing GERD, it is not the ONLY option for managing reflux.
 There are many other things to consider as well.
 The best options for GERD are multifaceted and include a combination of lifestyle, diet, and often medication!
 Moral of the story – don’t hesitate to talk to your health care team about ALL the options!

 The majority of the time, symptoms alone can indicate whether someone is experiencing GERD.
 If a person responds positively to treatment, further investigation is not generally needed, and a diagnosis can be confirmed.

-The gold standard diagnostic procedure for GERD is gastric pH monitoring, which is a procedure that monitors the level of acidity in your esophagus for a period of time.
+The gold standard diagnostic procedure for GERD is gastric pH monitoring.
+Which is a procedure that monitors the level of acidity in your esophagus for a period of time.
 To test for this, a small tube or capsule with a pH sensor is inserted into the esophagus and worn for 24-96 hours (depending on the case).
-However, this procedure isn’t often the first test option for diagnosis and is used more often in difficult cases of GERD and esophageal pain.
+However, this procedure isn’t often the first test option for diagnosis.
+It is used more often in difficult cases of GERD and esophageal pain.

 Management Options for GERD

 Reducing symptoms of GERD requires a multifaceted management strategy.
 Depending on the individual, some cases require simple dietary changes, while others may require the addition of pharmacological solutions.
 There is no “right” way to manage reflux – but rather we personalize the approach to each individual.

 Many patients do prefer to make dietary shifts prior to trying medication management.
 As they value the idea of taking fewer medications overall.
 At Ignite, we also like to take a food first approach.
 In particular, we work with our patients to reduce their intake of common trigger foods for GERD.

 Dietary Strategies for GERD